frenkel/blog/_posts/2020-12-30-reduce-number-of-jira-notification-mails.markdown

 - created
 3. Let them be moved to the trash.

 I'm quite happy with how well this works.
-It has remove a lot of noise from my inbox.
+It has removed a lot of noise from my inbox.